Nishint0001/CreditCardFault_Detection/README.md

 - [Nishint Goyal (Nishint0001)](https://github.com/Nishint0001) - Made significant contributions to the project.

-We would like to express our gratitude to [Nishint Goyal (Nishint0001)](https://github.com/Nishint0001) for their valuable contributions to this project.
+#We would like to express our gratitude to [Nishint Goyal (Nishint0001)](https://github.com/Nishint0001) for their valuable contributions to this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments